ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/northwestern/statwrap/20250823-debangi29/index.md

 # **Deliverables**

-It has been more than six weeks since the project began, and significant progress has been made.
+The project has reached the end of its scope after 12 weeks of work.
 Here's a breakdown:

 ## **1. Descriptive Comparison of Open-Source Libraries**
 Compared various open-source search libraries based on evaluation criteria such as **indexing speed, search speed, memory usage, typo tolerance, fuzzy searching, partial matching, full-text queries, contextual search, Boolean support, exact word match, installation ease, maintenance, documentation**, and **developer experience**.
 Decided upon the weights to assign to each of the features and point out the best library to use.
 According to our weights assigned,